Are you trying to figure out how to use your microwave grill combo?

 Using a Grill Microwave

-Including a grill in your microwave offers a whole other level of convenience, so a microwave grill can be a great addition to your kitchen if you’re in the market for one.
+Having a grill in your microwave offers a whole new level of convenience, so a microwave grill can be a great addition to your kitchen if you’re in the market for one.
 But sometimes, it also adds a bit too much complexity.

-Many users get stuck on how to operate the microwave properly, especially between ‘grill only’ or ‘combi’ options.
+Many users get stuck on operating the microwave properly, especially between ‘grill only’ or ‘combi’ options.
 Thankfully, these are almost always the same on most models.
 Get ready to learn all about microwave grilling techniques.

 To Use Only Your Microwave Grill: